mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployments.md

 > In order to bake an apple pie, you must first create the universe.  -- Dr. Carl Sagan

 A [[deployment | deployment]] is the primary action associated with providing access to any given system.
-The primary heavy-lift of a deployment is performed by Terraform.
+The primary heavy-lift of a deployment is often performed by an [[IAC]] tool like [[Terraform]].
 In order to make it possible for Terraform to deal with deployments in a rational and manageable way, there are numerous requirements that must be fulfilled.

-# Requirements
+## Requirements

 Deploy should involve a process that has the following attributes: